nafreesv/Data-Analytics-Portfolio/README.md

 <h2 align="left">About Me</h2>
-<p align="justify"> I am a finance professional turned data analyst with a passion for transforming raw data into meaningful insights that drive business success.
-Skilled in Excel, Power Query, Power BI, SQL, Python, and statistics, I specialize in data analysis, automation, and interactive dashboarding to enhance efficiency, financial visibility, and decision-making.
-With experience in FMCG, real estate, and trading data, I provide insights that optimize business strategies and performance. </p>
+<p align="justify"> Microsoft Certified (PL-300 & DP-600) Data Professional with a strong Accounting & Finance background and experience across FMCG, Real Estate, Trading, and Transportation industries.
+Hands-on experience in data analytics, ETL, data modeling, and dashboarding, leveraging data as a strategic asset to uncover the story behind numbers, unlock business value, and contribute to achieving organizational goals and objectives.  </p>